-Visian ICL is the next generation of vision technology.
-This Implantable Contact Lenses technology is sharper and clearer and provides greater depth and dimension than any other corrective surgery.
+Visian ICL and Visian Toric ICL are the next generation of vision technology.
+The Implantable Contact Lens technology is sharper and clearer and provides greater depth and dimension than any other corrective surgery.

 Visian ICL originated as a solution for people with high lens prescriptions (high myopia) and for those who lack sufficient corneal thickness to have LASIK.
 However, its precision and consistent results have made it an excellent alternative to LASIK.